 The Firm's business activities do not involve taking deposits; maturity transformation; taking positions against its balance sheet; or holding collateral; and it is not party to the payment and settlement system.
 Instead, the business is one of simple cash flow, with liquidity risk management focused on balancing its income and expenditure.
-Accordingly, the Firm's liquidity risk management framework is aligned to the nature and complexity of the liquidity risks it faces.
-The Firm would face minimal liquidity risk from either an institution specific event or one which arose from the markets as a whole.
-The Firm has a strong and highly liquid balance sheet consisting mainly of cash, group debtors under a cash pooling arrangement and trade debtors.
+Accordingly, the Firm's liquidity risk management framework is aligned to the nature and relatively low complexity of the liquidity risks it faces.